knative/eventing/docs/spec/sources.md

       ]
 ```

-If specified, the annotation SHOULD be a valid JSON array so that it can be easily unmarshalled by tooling
+If specified, the annotation MUST be a valid JSON array so that it can be easily unmarshalled by tooling
 (e.g., a CLI).
-In particular, each object in the array SHOULD contain the following fields:
+In particular, each object in the array MUST contain the following fields:

-- type: Refers to the [CloudEvents type](https://github.com/cloudevents/spec/blob/v1.0-rc1/spec.md#type) attribute.
+- type: String.
+Refers to the [CloudEvents type](https://github.com/cloudevents/spec/blob/v1.0-rc1/spec.md#type) attribute.
 Mandatory.
-- schema: Refers to the [CloudEvents dataschema](https://github.com/cloudevents/spec/blob/v1.0-rc1/spec.md#dataschema) attribute.
+- schema: String.
+Refers to the [CloudEvents dataschema](https://github.com/cloudevents/spec/blob/v1.0-rc1/spec.md#dataschema) attribute.
 Optional.
 - description: String describing the event.
 Optional.

 ### Source RBAC

 Sources are expected to be extensions onto Kubernetes.
 To prevent cluster